yunify/qingcloud-csi/README.md

 $ make blockplugin
 ```

-To compile a Docker image:
+To build a Docker image:
 ```
 $ make blockplugin-container
 ```